MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Ubuntu commands

-You can install language support in whatever combination you require (single or multiple languages).
+Install language support based on your requirements (single or multiple languages).
 For R and Python, there are two packages to choose from.
-One provides all available features, characterized as the *full installation*.
-The alternative choice excludes the pretrained machine learning models and is considered the *minimal installation*.
+The *full installation* provides all available features, including pre-trained machine learning models.
+The alternative choice, considered the *minimal installation* excludes the models but still has all of the functionality.

 > [!Tip]
 > If possible, run `apt-get update` to refresh packages on the system prior to installation.
 Additionally, some docker images of Ubuntu might not have the https apt transport option.
 To install it, use `apt-get install apt-transport-https`.